 To address the data curation problem in smart oil field domain, we target the challenge of unstructured data management.
 One of the major contributors of unstructured data is seismic imaging domain that is increasingly being used throughout the E&P life cycle.
-We focus on investigating the data management issues related to seismic imaging - a highly data intensive processes involving various interpretation and processing techniques [9].
-In an iterative process, seismic volumes are created using velocity models with application of appropriate processing techniques that are selected based on the geological structure.
-A typical oil and gas organization handles few hundred terabytes of seismic datasets as part of seismic interpretation and visualization processes.
+We focus on investigating data management issues related to seismic imaging - a highly data intensive processes involving various interpretation and processing techniques [9].
+Seismic volumes are created iteratively using velocity models with application of appropriate processing techniques that are selected based on the geological structure.
+A typical oil and gas organization handles few hundred terabytes of seismic datasets as part of seismic interpretation and characterization workflows [12].
+The life cycle of seismic datasets involves loading, storing, processing, referencing and visualization processes.
 Interpretation experts, characterization experts and modeling experts employ various tools and techniques that enable highly interactive data processing and visualization capabilities.
 In doing so, they generate huge amounts of derived datasets, which are lacking proper metadata that can establish provenance indicating all historical transformations the data has undergone right from the raw field data up to the final, finished product.
-Interpreters generate large number of intermediate files during this process.
 To track how a particular file was generated, there are several techniques and recommended best practices in place.
-Some of these are required as part of data reporting guidelines or metadata standards, however, scientists find the compliance to such standards tedious, ending up using their own file naming conventions.
+Some of these are required as part of data reporting guidelines or metadata standards, however, scientists find the compliance to such standards tedious, ending up using their own file naming conventions based on individual preference and style.
+Figure 1(a), represents file name created by two different interpreters who use different terms for the same concept.
+For instance Gulf of Mexico is referred to as "GOM" by Use A, whereas User B used the word "gulfofmaxico".
+Among efforts towards addressing this issue, file naming convention is being commonly included in mandatory requirements and therefore covered in reporting standards [15], [16].

-Figure 1.
-Terms in a Seismic Volume File Name
+Figure 1. (a) Terms in a Seismic Volume File Name (b) File Naming Convention Example

-Figure 1 represents a file name of a seismic image volume.
+Figure 1(b) represents a file name of a seismic image volume.
 Here, the interpreter who carried out the image interpretation used various terms.
 Processing parameters (like 1000-meter offset), migration algorithm name, place name, model name etc. related terms are included in the file name.
 Various types of velocity models generated by geoscientists that are applicable for given geological structure are tried in this process, and therefore, such model names are also included in the file name.
 Processing parameters provide hints about how the image was loaded and processed in the interpretation system.
 The seismic survey and project related information are also included in file names or folder names.
 While general information on the project, the seismic survey and data source etc. is known to everyone involved in this process; the file derivation information, associated model files, processing parameters etc. for a specific volume is only known to the interpreter who generated it.